 Biddeford is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Maine.
 With a population of 21,362 people and five constituent neighborhoods, Biddeford is the sixth largest community in Maine.
-Biddeford has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.
+Biddeford has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities, Biddeford isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Biddeford are a mix of both white- and blue-collar jobs.
 Overall, Biddeford is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Biddeford who work in office and administrative support (17.82%), food service (10.75%), and sales jobs (10.19%).

-Biddeford is also a college town, where lots of students live while attending area colleges.
-Because of the high percentage of people living in Biddeford enrolled in college, Biddeford has a number of services, amenities and opportunities geared towards the needs and activities of students.
+In addition, Biddeford is a college town.
+There are a lot of students in Biddeford attending college, and as a result Biddeford provides a number of services, amenities and opportunities geared to the needs and activities of students.

-The education level of Biddeford citizens is a little higher than the average for US cities and towns: 22.93% of adults in Biddeford have at least a bachelor's degree.
+The population of Biddeford overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Biddeford, 22.93% have at least a bachelor's degree.

 The per capita income in Biddeford in 2010 was $24,602, which is middle income relative to Maine and the nation.
 This equates to an annual income of $98,408 for a family of four.
 However, Biddeford contains both very wealthy and poor people as well.